edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/site_php/extras/help/upgrade-project-files-to-framework.md

 6- Overwrite all the libraries found at src/main/libs/ with the ones on tmpfolder

+7 - Compare the package.json file at the root of this project with the one on tmpfolder.
+Make sure the dependencies section is the same.
+If not, update this one, delete the node_modules folder and perform an npm install.

-7- Review that turbosite.json and turbobuilder.json are valid compared to the generated ones
+8- Review that turbosite.json and turbobuilder.json are valid compared to the generated ones

-7- Review extras folder for outdated documentation
+9- Review extras folder for outdated documentation

-8- Review any other files that may be worth comparing for update
+10- Review any other files that may be worth comparing for update